Cars

 Update declared value and readings

-- Use Declared Value for the value your facility should use for insurance and reporting conversations.
+- Use Declared Value (USD) for the value your facility should use for insurance and reporting conversations.

 - Use Odometer to record mileage from intake, inspection, or service work.